 - Determine your brand.
 Figure out what you want your blog to teach and represent.

-- Visit a website host such as Bluehost.
-Bluehost will host your blog for as little as $2.95 per month.
+- Visit a website host such as Bluehost which will host your blog for as little as $2.95 per month.
 Use the link above to get the Well Kept Wallet special discount.

 - When you’re signing up with Bluehost, choose your domain name, which is usually the same as your blog name.
 Choose something that is catchy and makes sense for your topic.